adamwoolhether/algo/README.md

 _Popping from the stack_: removing data.
 _Peaking_: reading the last element without removal.

-Stacks are _abstract data types_: a data structure with a theoretical set of rules revlolving around some other concrete data structure.
+Stacks are _abstract data types_: a data structure with a theoretical set of rules revolving around some other concrete data structure.
 Abstract data structures help prevent bugs and give us mental models to work with for a problem.